-- 45. Paragraph 6 provides that the MA must be satisfied that the institution presently has, and will if authorized continue to have, financial resources (whether actual or contingent) which are adequate for the nature and scale of its operations.
-The Hong Kong Monetary Authority (HKMA) is a member of the Basel Committee and, in making an assessment of the financial strength of the institution, the MA will have primary regard to the adequacy of its capital measured in a way which is consistent with the latest applicable capital standards issued by the Basel Committee. - 46.
+- 44. Paragraph 6 provides that the MA must be satisfied that the institution presently has, and will if authorized continue to have, financial resources (whether actual or contingent) which are adequate for the nature and scale of its operations.
+The Hong Kong Monetary Authority (HKMA)2 is a member of the Basel Committee and, in making an assessment of the financial strength of the institution, the MA will have primary regard to the adequacy of its capital measured in a way which is consistent with the latest applicable capital standards issued by the Basel Committee. - 45.
 In the case of a locally incorporated authorized institution, Paragraph 6(d) provides that, on and after authorization, it must comply with the rules made under section 97C(1) of the Ordinance (i.e. the Banking (Capital) Rules).
-The Banking (Capital) Rules set out, among other things -
+The Banking (Capital) Rules set out, among other things - - (a) the minimum capital adequacy ratios (i.e. common equity tier 1 capital ratio, tier 1 capital ratio and total capital ratio), the buffer level (i.e. the sum of capital conservation buffer ratio, countercyclical capital buffer ratio and, if applicable, higher loss absorbency ratio), and the minimum leverage ratio applicable to a locally incorporated authorized institution; - the constraints on distribution to which an institution will be subject if it operates within the buffer zone;

-&lt;sup>3 The MA heads an Office known as the "Hong Kong Monetary Authority" of which he is the Chief Executive.
+2 The MA heads an Office known as the "Hong Kong Monetary Authority" of which he is the Chief Executive.